kamilkonefke/bevy-fps-ui/README.md

 Via terminal:
 `cargo add bevy-fps-ui`

-Or add this to your Cargo.toml dependencaies:
+Or add this to your Cargo.toml dependencies:
 `bevy-fps-ui = "0.1.3"`

 ### Usage